-There is no public health reason to recommend closing a pool after a blood spill.
+There is no public health reason to recommend closing a pool after a blood spill; as long as the bloodcontaminated water is at the required minimum levels required (Refer to Appendix A).
+(For example: 1 ppm or greater free chlorine residual).
+If the pool is below the required minimum residual level, the operator shall immediately close the affected water feature until the residual is verified at or above the required minimum.
 Germs from blood do not survive long when diluted into properly chlorinated pool water.
 If the pool staff chooses to temporarily close a pool to satisfy patrons, that is the pool manager's decision.